yashumayank/FastNeo/nullomer_lists/README.md

 Contains a list of IEDB neoepitopes and the nullomers associated to the neoepitopes in the following column format:

 1. List of 6 nullomers
-2. coding sequence of the neoepitope in which the nullomer was found
+2. coding sequence of the RNA conformation of the neoepitope in which the nullomer was found
 3. peptide sequences of the wildtype epitope -> neoepitopes
 4. Transcript ID
 5. Functional annotation of the gene